SMT-COMP/smt-comp.github.io/web/content/cloud_track/index.md

 #### Solver Requirements
 - Return exit codes: **10 = SAT, 20 = UNSAT, 0 = UNKNOWN**, anything else = error.
-- One Dockerfile handles both leader and worker nodes (harness detects role at startup).
-Only the leader is invoked per problem; it drives workers over **SSH/MPI**.
+- (Distributed only) Your Dockerfile should compile solvers for both the leader and the worker.
+Note that the solver harness invokes one machine (the leader) per problem; the leader is responsible for driving workers over SSH/MPI using the provided list of IP addresses.
-- Harness downloads benchmarks from S3 (`.cnf`/`.smt2`, compressed OK) and runs until timeout/memout.
+- The provided solver harness downloads benchmarks previously uploaded to S3 (`.cnf`/`.smt2`, compressed OK) and runs until timeout/memout.

 #### Steps
 1. Fix exit codes.